 South Africa is home to a vast array of wildlife.
-Here is a list of some of the most common and most widespread species that you will see on safari in Southern Africa.
+Here is a list of some of the most common and most widespread species that you will see on safari in Africa.

 Baboons are large terrestrial monkeys confined to Africa.
-The number of species is disputed, with some authors lumping the Guinea, chacma, olive and yellow baboon as a single species - the 'savanna baboon' - while others regard them as four distinct species.
+The number of species is disputed, with some authors lumping Guinea, chacma, olive and yellow baboon as a single species - the 'savanna baboon' - while others regard them as four distinct species.
 Anatomically and behaviourally, the four are very similar; it is primarily the colour and length of the coat which distinguishes them.
-There is some overlap in their ranges where hybridization occurs.
+There is some overlap in their ranges where hybridisation occurs.

-Of all Africa's wild animals, the giraffe is possibly the most distinctive, for there is no other animal at all similar on any other continent.
+Of all Africa's wild animals, the giraffe is possibly the most distinctive, for there is no other animal at all similar on any different continent.
 It has only one living relative, the odd-looking okapi of the central African rain forest.
 The giraffe is the tallest member of the animal kingdom - males average 5.5 metres, females a little less.
 Their unique form is the result of some remarkable adaptations and has enabled them to exploit a food niche not utilised by other herbivores - the leaves on the uppermost branches of trees.

 The Greater Kudu belongs to a group of spiral-horned antelope known as the Tragelaphines.
 All are characterised by a dark body, striped coat, thin head and large ears.
-Except in the two most major members of the tribe (Eland and Bongo) only the males possess the impressive corkscrew horns.
+Except in the two most significant members of the tribe (Eland and Bongo) only the males possess the impressive corkscrew horns.
 Bushbuck, Nyala, Sitatunga and Lesser Kudu are the other representatives.

 Few animals are as strongly synonymous with the African continent as zebras - the only wild members of the horse family south of the Sahara.

 Known as "river horses" to the ancient Greeks and "sea cows" to the Dutch settlers, the hippo is not related to either.
 It is, in fact, a distant relative of the pigs, although its ancestry is not well understood.
-Weighing up to 3 200kg, the hippo is the third heaviest African land mammal, after the elephant and white rhinoceros.
+Weighing up to 3 200kg, the hippo is the third most massive African land mammal, after the elephant and white rhinoceros.
 With tiny eyes, ears and nostrils all placed on the very top of the head; they are superbly adapted to an amphibious lifestyle.

 Rivalled by sharks, crocodiles are greatly feared yet held in awe by people - even those who have a tiny chance of coming into contact with them.
 The plethora of video films featuring the often brutal killing habits of these aquatic predators is a clear testimony of man’s infatuation with drama and danger.
 All too often, these films - many compiled on small budgets - tend towards melodrama and do little to provide a balanced picture of these great carnivores.

 Close relatives of the well-known red fox of Europe and the coyote of North America, three species of jackal occur in Africa.
-Like their northern cousins, jackals are adaptable and highly successful animals, able to survive in a variety of habitats and has a very broad diet.
+Like their northern cousins, jackals are adaptable and highly successful animals, able to survive in a variety of habitats and has a comprehensive diet.
 They can flourish in the face of human encroachment into wild habitats, thriving on farmlands and the outskirts of cities.